 But like most things in life, depression isn’t a static thing.
-It might start out mild and become severe, or vice versa and the change could happen slowly over many years.
-This can make it hard for a person to notice their own condition getting worse.
+It might start mild and become severe, or vice versa and the change could happen slowly over many years.
+This can make it hard for people to notice their condition getting worse.

 It’s a bit like growing up with a good friend.
-They change a lot over the years, but if we see them every day, we probably won’t notice the changes.
+They change a lot over the years, but we probably won’t notice the changes if we see them every day.
 But if we move away and meet them again years later, they almost look like a different person.
 In the same way, the severity of depression can change so slowly that we don’t notice it happening.

-Just because a person with depression isn’t suicidal now, that doesn’t mean they won’t become suicidal in the future.
+Just because a person with depression isn’t suicidal now doesn’t mean they won’t become suicidal in the future.
 The slow, subtle way that depression can develop makes it crucial to track the disease and treat it as soon as possible before it’s too late.

 Myths About Depression

-With something as serious as depression, it’s critical for people to have all the facts.
-Myths like these don’t help anyone—in fact, they make it harder for many people who have depression to admit they have it, especially when they think someone close to them might look down on them because of it.
+With something as serious as depression, people must have all the facts.
+Myths like these don’t help anyone—in fact, they make it harder for many people who have depression to admit they have it, especially when they think someone close to them might look down on them.